imouatsi/Stock_HR/docs/TROUBLESHOOTING.md

 ---

-If you need further assistance, please contact support at [support@example.com](mailto:support@example.com) or join our [Discord community](https://discord.gg/example).
+If you need further assistance, please create an issue on the [GitHub repository](https://github.com/imouatsi/Stock_HR) with detailed information about your problem.